virtual-labs/exp-blast-au/experiment/aim.md

 •	To learn types of BLAST and its application in genetic studies.

-•	To understand biological, structural, functional, phylogenetic, and evolutionary relationship between the given biological sequences.
+•	To understand biological, structural, functional, phylogenetic, and evolutionary relationships between the given biological sequences.